- slide 1 of 9

 Unless you are evaluating a brand new software title, the chances are that there are reviews online that can give you a good idea of how well this software will work in a school environment.
 Google is a great place to start looking for review, but eSchoolnews, Schoolzone.co.uk or Tech & Learning often provide educational software reviews.
 If you can, you should also try to talk to other teachers and schools that are using this software to get their impressions of its strengths and weaknesses.
 This will give you a better all round feel for the product you are looking at.

-As promised, a printable checklist of the key points in this article is available to download here.
+As promised, we have for your download a printable checklist about evaluating software, as covered by the key points in this article.
 Feel free to customize or use this document in any way you want, and please share it with whoever you think would find it useful.
 It is not an exhaustive list of criteria, and doesn't include all the points in this article, but it does have some of the major things that really need to be discussed when making an educational software purchase.

 The document can easily be edited to suit your own school's needs.
 If, for instance, you are evaluating educational software for a specific niche, like a special needs classroom, you can change it to include an additional set of priorities that you will want to address.
 Otherwise, you should have all you need to make some relevant, informed decisions for your school.